Blue Jays expect to play in Florida, Buffalo and Toronto - WHIZ News

 The Blue Jays played home games during the shortened 2020 season in Buffalo and were 17-9 at Sahlen Field, home of their Buffalo Bisons Triple-A farm team.
 The Canadian government didn’t allow the team to play at home because of the risk of spreading COVID-19, citing frequent travel required in the U.S. during a baseball season

-Shapiro said he didn’t ask the Canadian government to start the season in Toronto because public health has not yet improved sufficiently.
+Shapiro said he didn’t ask the Canadian government to start the season in Toronto because public health has not yet improved sufficiently and the border remains closed to non essential travel.

 After starting the season with three-game series at the New York Yankees and Texas Rangers, Toronto’s schedule has a homestand with four games against the Los Angeles Angels from April 8-11 and the Yankees from April 12-14.